 Many rabbis have in fact encouraged American Jews to join in Thanksgiving Day to give thanks for their unprecedented level of religious freedom in the United States.
 Even some of the most prominent Orthodox rabbinical figures of the 20th century, like Rabbi Joseph Soloveitchik and Rabbi Moshe Feinstein, issued formal rulings in favor of Thanksgiving.

 Thanksgiving Day has been a way for U.S. Jews to claim their place within American culture and the American array of different faith communities.
-This year, we’ll observe Hanukkah 2022 – the holiday celebrating our right to worship as Jews – within mere weeks of Thanksgiving.
-So it’s a great opportunity to reflect on the related themes of the two holidays and give thanks for our freedoms!
+And of course, Hanukkah – the holiday celebrating our right to worship as Jews – will take place within mere weeks of Thanksgiving, so now's a great time to reflect on the related themes of the two holidays and give thanks for our freedoms!

 Add Blessings and Thanksgiving to your home year-round with Biblical home decor!